Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 But price is based on demand and a lot of people want to live in Swarthmore.

-Collegeville ranks as the 4th best suburb of Philadelphia for 2018.
+Conshohocken ranks as the 4th best suburb of Philadelphia for 2019.

-You won’t find many better places to raise your kids in the region than in Collegeville and the schools are some of the best around.
+You won’t find many better places to raise your kids in the region than in Conshohocken and the schools are some of the best around.

-Coming in as the fifth best is Medford Lakes.
+Coming in as the fifth best is Wenonah.

-Medford Lakes gets kudos for having the 13th most expensive homes in the Philadelphia area, where houses sell for an average of $290,400.
+Wenonah gets kudos for having the 19th most expensive homes in the Philadelphia area, where houses sell for an average of $272,800.
 However, the cost of living here is among the highest in the area.

-According to online reports, Pennington is quickly becoming one of the more affluent suburbs in the Philadelphia area, meaning you need to get in soon.
+According to online reports, Collegeville is quickly becoming one of the more affluent suburbs in the Philadelphia area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Haddon Heights.
+The 7th best suburb on our list goes to Chalfont.

 Yardley is growing quickly, and for a good reason.
 Crime is far below average, and most residents are gainfully employed.
 Even the cost of living is reasonable.